ShrillHarrier/Turret-Warfare/README.md

 # Turret Warfare
  Game assets for turret warfare.
+To play, download the "TurretWarfare.zip" file and follow instructions.